 What Is Regression Analysis?

 Simple Linear Regression: You can perform this analysis when there is only one independent variable affecting the outcome of the dependent variable.
-The equation for simple linear regression may be as follows.
+The equation for simple linear regression can be represented as follows.

 Y = α0 + α1X1 + ϵ

 Multiple Linear Regression: You can do this analysis when there are multiple independent variables affecting the outcome of the dependent variable.
-The equation for multiple linear regression may be as follows.
+The equation for multiple linear regression can be represented as follows.

 Y = α0 + α1X1 + α2X2 +….+ αnXn + ϵ